F1248/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 ## Current status

-OpenCore Legacy Patcher v1.0.0 will support Sonoma for all models normally supported by the Patcher, however some challenges remain.
+OpenCore Legacy Patcher v1.0.0 will support macOS Sonoma for all models normally supported by the Patcher, however some challenges remain.
 You can find information about them below.

 ## Issues